 Although everyone wears a mask most of the time, there is no vaccine verification requirement, so the increase in Omicron cases makes Chin-Hong consider indoor gym classes, as the variant can lead to to a large number of asymptomatic but potentially contagious people.

 A class of spinning indoors in the current surge is especially risky, especially if the people there aren’t vaccinated.
 “Everyone is very close … and it’s a situation that comes with the class, where you can’t really distance yourself socially,” Chin-Hong said.
-People could be wearing less effective masks, such as cloth ones, or loose-fitting masks that don’t fit well, allowing particles from their lungs to spill into the air quickly.
+People might be wearing less effective masks, such as cloth ones, or loose-fitting masks that don’t fit well, allowing particles from their lungs to spill into the air quickly.

 Chin-Hong said he would rather wait for the current surge to pass before going back to indoor fitness classes.